Workshops and Tutorials

 - Maximum number of participants

 Tutorial proposal submissions contain an abstract that is less than 150 words long that clearly states the purpose of the tutorial.
 Submissions will be juried by the tutorial chairs.
-Submissions must be submitted via email to the tutorial chairs [firstname.lastname@example.org].
+Submissions must be submitted via EasyChair, please select Workshops and Tutorials track.
+Accepted tutorial proposals will be included in the conference proceedings published by ACM Press and included in the ACM Digital Library.